Safwat2002/Project-2Udacity/README.md

 # Landing Page Project

-## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+this is simple landing page that consists of:
+- navbar contain links that navigate each section in body.
+- main part consist of
+    - header of the website
+    - sections, each one display a specific title and description
+- footer

 ## Main Points
 - this project mainly focus on how to use javascript Document object model api.
 - as well how to make documentation using comments and markdown language and how to imporove the code quality.

 ## Main Tasks